fyngyrz/NWS-Temperature/README.md

 convenient so you can just run the command with no parameters and get the temperature you're most often interested in.

-The default is `xxxMTRggw` \(some of the most extreme cold temperatures in the nation\), yours will be similar.
-Thats `xxx`, followed by `MTR` for the METAR product, and then `ggw` for the NWS weather station ID, which is actually `kggw`, but I guess the `k` doesn't count, because government, k?
+The default is `ggw` \(some of the most extreme cold temperatures in the nation\), yours will be a different three-letter code.

 There is a list of station codes **[on this page](http://www.datasink.com/cgi-bin/stationCodes.cgi)**.